Priyanka839/Tandemloop-Technologies-Private-Limited/README.md

 .
 7) input a = x, then output : 1, 3, 5, 7, .......

+you can run my code i done in visual studio file name is series.py

 Problem-3: With a single integer as the input, generate the following until a = x [series of numbers as shown in below examples] e.g. 1)